Investment Guide · Las Playas, Panama 2026

 Coronado may be the most well-known beach community on Panama's Pacific coast, but the real growth story in 2026 is happening in the surrounding areas — collectively known as Las Playas.
-Gorgona, Nueva Gorgona, San Carlos, and the broader Pacific corridor are experiencing a wave of development, infrastructure investment, and rising demand that positions them as some of the strongest value plays in Central American real estate.
+This corridor starts from Chame and stretches westward through Gorgona, Coronado, San Carlos, Farallon, and beyond.
+These communities are experiencing a wave of development, infrastructure investment, and rising demand that positions them as some of the strongest real estate opportunities in Central America.
 Meanwhile, the luxury resort community of Buenaventura continues to attract high-end buyers and investors.

 As an agent who has watched this corridor develop for over a decade, here's what's driving the growth and why it matters for buyers and investors.